canro91/canro91.github.io/_posts/2022-05-16-LINQMethodsInPictures.md

 cover-alt: "Cover"
 ---

 One of the best C# features is LINQ.
-I would say it's the most distinctive [C# feature]({% post_url 2021-09-13-TopNewCSharpFeatures %}).
+I would say it's the most distinctive of all [C# features]({% post_url 2021-09-13-TopNewCSharpFeatures %}).
 These are five of the most common LINQ method in pictures.

 **LINQ is the declarative, immutable, and lazy-evaluated way of working with collections in C#.
 Some frequently used LINQ methods are Where, Select, Any, GroupBy, and FirstOrDefault.**